comit-network/comit.network/blog/2021-06-29-transaction-presigning.md

 <!-- TODO: Find a good image -->
 <!-- <img alt="Blackboard" src={useBaseUrl('blog/assets/images/2021-06/monero-lesson.png')} /> -->

-Why you want it, why it doesn't work on present day Monero and what that means for applications on top.
+Why you want it, why it doesn't work on present day[^1] Monero and what that means for applications on top.

 <!--truncate-->